fruehaufm/fruehaufm.github.io/index.md

 - I rock a great mustache
 - I'm extremely loyal to my family

-What else do you need?
+What else do you need?!

 ### Education